ruhajaved/ENGG233_Digital_Dashboard/README.md

 The following solution was implemented:

 1. Designed a menu from which the user could select the type of car data they wanted to see.
+The car data used is stored in .csv files and must be provided by the user (example car data provdided with code).
 2. Specifically using object-oriented programming, created a dashboard consisting of a speedometer, tachometer (for RPM), fuel gauge, fuel economy, odometer, range, fuel consumption, direction, and visual charts to depict average fuel economy and fuel consumption.

 ## Launch